What should I do if goods are faulty?

 How can I obtain evidence to prove my goods were supplied in breach of contract?

 Some faults are obvious and the retailer will take your word for it but if you can’t agree you may need to get an expert opinion to back up what you are saying.
 If you have had the goods for 6 months or more, this will be your responsibility.
 Always advise the retailer of your intentions.

 An expert opinion may for example be obtained from the manufacturer of the goods or a service agent.

-If you ask someone to examine goods to determine the fault and if possible give an opinion on the probably cause then remember they are entitled to a payment as they are carrying out a service.
+If you ask someone to examine goods to determine the fault and if possible give an opinion on the probable cause then remember they are entitled to a payment as they are carrying out a service.

 Find out how much this will cost.
 Don't assume it will be free of charge.
 You will have to balance the cost of obtaining this report against your chance of success.
 If the report is inconclusive, indicates you are to blame, or successfully challenged by the retailer then these additional costs will compound your losses.

 If however you are successful and the retailer accepts this opinion then there is no reason why you can’t add the cost of obtaining this report onto the cost of your claim.
-Theses costs should be reasonable and kept to a minimum.
+These costs should be reasonable and kept to a minimum.

 What if the retailer still does not believe me?

 If you paid by credit or debit card you may have additional protection.

 Alternatively the goods may be under a manufacturer's guarantee or warranty so you may decide to make a claim.